-- 1. Irregular migration as a strategic cooperation issue: assessing the Libyan case (Ceccorulli). - 2.
-Framing irregular migration in the Mediterranean: aims and outcomes (Ceccorulli). - 3.
-Irregular Immigration to the EU: "the South-East Gate" (Kyfonidis). - 4.
+- 1. Framing irregular migration in Mediterranean relations (Ceccorulli). - 2.
+Irregular migration as a strategic cooperation issue: assessing the Libyan case (Ceccorulli). - 3.
+Irregular migration to the EU: "the South-East Gate" (Kyfonidis). - 4.
 The building-up of a transatlantic agenda on migration: relevant features of a security risk (Ceccorulli).

-All case-studies have been written on the basis of primary and secondary sources; also, interviews have been conducted with experts, scholars, EU and national practitioners although some of the interviewees have preferred not to be explicitly cited in the works.1
+All case studies have been written on the basis of primary and secondary sources; also, interviews have been conducted with experts, scholars, EU and national practitioners although some of the interviewees have preferred not to be explicitly cited in the works.

-This report proceeds as follows: the first section is a broad introduction to the security issue and underlines the relevance of the case-studies undertaken for the understanding of undesired migration as a security matter.
+This report proceeds as follows: the first section introduces the security issue and underlines the relevance of the case studies for the understanding of undesired migration as a security matter.
 Section two goes deeper into case-studies analysis uncovering the 'defining' moments or the most important steps in the evolution of the same.
 Section three, which delves into the 'horizontal analysis', will cover different aims.
 Attention will be paid to the processes leading to the understanding of migration as a security issue.
-In this sense, it will compare security discourses, framing practices and emancipation moves as reported in each of the case-studies.
+In this sense, it will compare security discourses and framing practices and consider eventual emancipation moves.
 This would allow assessing the weight of each of these processes in the determination of 'key issues' identified within the case-studies.
-In addition, governance processes will be looked at, trying to map the main criticisms arisen, the relevant frameworks of cooperation observed (bilateral and multilateral) and the main 'issues' pertaining to cooperation processes.
+In addition, governance processes will be looked at, trying to map the main criticisms arisen, the relevant frameworks of cooperation observed (bilateral and multilateral) and the peculiarities of the cooperation processes.
 Generalizations are hardly possible given the theoretical framework adopted by EU-GRASP.
-Nevertheless, it is possible to drawn cross-case conclusions and recommendations looking at the processes of security framing and at the implications of the security governance unfolded.
+Nevertheless, it is possible to draw cross-case conclusions and recommendations looking at security framing processes and at the implications of the security governance unfolded.